deepchecks/monitoring/docs/source/user-guide/general/workspace_settings.rst

 Workspace Settings & Users
 ==========================

-The Workspace Settings is here to help the admin manage user provisioning, controls access of users to models and modifies the subscription plan.
+The Workspace Settings is here to help the admin manage user provisioning, control access of users to models and modify the subscription plan.
 This is also an easy way of separating the monitoring data in cases where you have completely independent teams, with a significant number of models to monitor.